upGrad KnowledgeHut SkillFest Sale!-mobile

 2. Encouraged Groups to Get Better Outcomes

 The ability to provide the team members with a project overview is crucial.
 In this way, regular deliveries allow them to observe outcomes quickly and convey a sense of advancement.
 The team ultimately understands the full significance of each adjustment made along the way after several iterations.
-Every tiny element contributes to a wonderful functioning, and the team is surely motivated to work hard when they see their efforts pay off in the end results.
+Every tiny element contributes to a wonderful functioning, and the team is surely motivated to work hard when they see their efforts pay off in the end results, as demonstrated in a Scrum implementation example.

 3. Independence and Strength